exelix11/dvr-patches/readme.md

 ## Installing
 Download this repo as a zip file from the green "code" button on the top of the page [or this link](http://github.com/exelix11/dvr-patches/archive/master.zip), extract it and copy the `am` folder to `/atmosphere/exefs_patches/` on your sd then reboot your console.
 Now streaming should just work™.

+Every time you install a new firmware update you'll probably need to download a new version of these patches which may not be available right away, check the commit messages to know when support for a new firmware is added.

 ## Game compatibility
 I don't know.

-If you find a game that doesn't work or crashes with this open an issue.
+If you find a game that doesn't work or crashes with this open an issue, although i can't guarantee i'll be able to fix it.\
 If you get a crash with title id `0100000000000023` it's most likely because of this.

 ## Technical stuff
 ### What do these patches do ?